pivotal/docs-tas-adapter/install.md

 ### <a id="openshift"></a>(Optional) Configuration for OpenShift

-To configure Application Service Adapter for installation on OpenShift, include the following values in your `tas-adapter-values.yml` file:
+To configure Application Service Adapter for installation on OpenShift:

+1. Include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    shared: